Storrecu/NationNavigator/README.md

 2. Open the terminal on your computer and decide in which folder you will save the project.
 Once located, execute the command: ```git clone``` followed by the URL you copied earlier.
 3. Open the project in Visual Studio Code and open the terminal.
 4. Run ```npm install```
 5. Next, run ```npm start``` .
-The project will open in a window of your browser to view the project and tinker with it.
+The project will open in a window of your browser to view the project.

 ## Contribution.
 I am open to any improvement, suggestion, or feedback you want to communicate to me.
 Feel free to contact me via email or LinkedIn: